 This may seem like a bit of overkill, but taking the bed frame apart is necessary to make sure you’ve addressed every inch of your bedroom.
 Nymphs and even adult-sized bed bugs can hide in the smallest places.
 To ensure the frames are bedbug-free, use a magnifying glass and flashlight to see the hard-to-reach spaces.

-Use insecticides specifically designed for bed bugs.
+Make sure the insecticide you use is specifically designed for bed bugs.
 Spray directly onto the infected area of the mattress, walls, or furniture.
-Most of these sprays kill the bugs on contact.
+Most of these sprays kill the bugs instantly.
 However, once the spray dries, other bed bugs can make their way back into your mattress.
-Some insecticides don’t prevent eggs from hatching but kill the nymphs shortly after, while others prevent the eggs from hatching altogether.
+Some insecticides don’t prevent eggs from hatching but kill them shortly after, while others prevent the eggs from hatching altogether.

 #5.
 Steam Your Mattress

 Steaming is one surefire way to get rid of those bed bugs.
-The temperatures have to be at 120 degrees or higher to be effective.
-Since most home brands of steam cleaners are not that hot, consider renting a better one
+The temperatures have to be at least 120 degrees or higher to be effective.
+Since most home brands of steam cleaners are not that hot, they may not do the best job, but they will work if you are patient and take your time.

 #6.
 Wrap Your Mattress and Box Spring